Illinois VA Loan Information

 Therefore, the veteran may qualify for a $260,100 home loan without the need for a down payment ( 4 x $65,025 = $260,100)

-Summing Up The VA Mortgage in Illinois
+Summing Up The Illinois VA Loan

 Important Disclosure